 The seasons in Bankura are generally distributed as hot summer (April-May), monsoon (June-September) and 'Cold season' (November-February).
 The humidity is usually medium to high throughout the year and the rainfall, though not heavy, is usually well distributed.
 The average annual rainfall received by the district is around 1300 mm.
 The rainy months are generally July and August.
 21.5 percent of the total geographical area of the district is made up of forest land, covering a total of 148177 hectares.
 Net cultivable area of the district is 4.30 lakh hectares.

-, there are two Agro-Climatic zones which have been classified based on climatic conditions, rainfall, temperature, humidity and altitude accompanied by complex land forms, hydrology and soil combinations.
+In the Bankura district, there are two Agro-Climatic zones which have been classified based on climatic conditions, rainfall, temperature, humidity and altitude accompanied by complex land forms, hydrology and soil combinations.
 These two climatic zones are the Undulating Red and lataritic zone and the Vindhyan Alluvial zone.
 The former is tropical dry, sub-humid zone having rainfall ranging from 1100 to 1400 mm and a maximum temperature of 45 degree Celsius and a minimum temperature of 100 degree Celsius normally.
 This region is primarily made up of an undulating landform with mounds and valleys, exhibiting different grades of laterisation process in soil formation.
 The soils are well drained, susceptible to soil erosion due to rapid external drainage or run off, and the soil reaction ranges from acidic in ridges and near neutral in valleys.
 Organic carbon content, phosphate and patas are low.
 Agriculture in this region is mostly rain dependant.

 Prevalence of moisture stress on standing Kharif Crop in late monsoon period is very common.